carlosgramos/DynamoDB-Presentation/README.md

 # What is DynamoDB?

-Amazon DynamoDB is a fully managed [NoSQL database] service that provides fast and predictable performance with seamless scalability.
+**Amazon DynamoDB** is a fully managed **NoSQL database service** that provides fast and predictable performance with seamless scalability.

-  - You can use Amazon DynamoDB to create a database table that can store and retrieve any amount of data, and serve any level of request traffic.
+  - You can use Amazon DynamoDB to create a database table that can **store and retrieve any amount of data**, and serve **any level of request traffic**.

-  - Amazon DynamoDB automatically spreads the data and traffic for the table over a sufficient number of servers to handle the request capacity specified by the customer and the amount of data stored.
+  - Amazon DynamoDB automatically spreads the data and traffic for the table over a **sufficient number of servers** to handle the request capacity specified by the customer and the amount of data stored.

-  - Amazon DynamoDB will maintain consistent and fast performance.
+  - Amazon DynamoDB will maintain **consistent and fast performance**.

 # What is NoSQL?

 NoSQL is a term used to describe high-performance, non-relational databases (the relationships between the data are not important).
-  - Non-Relational means table-less: NoSQL databases are non-relational, hence, very different from SQL databases.
+  - Non-Relational means table-less: **NoSQL databases are non-relational**, hence, very different from SQL databases.
 This means they are easier to manage and they provide a higher level of flexibility with newer data models.

-- They are Low-Cost: The open source nature of NoSQL databases makes them an appealing solution for smaller organizations with limited budgets.
+- They are Low-Cost: The open source nature of NoSQL databases, and the ability to rent them as a cloud service, makes them an appealing solution for smaller organizations with limited budgets.
 The top NoSQL databases allow for rapid processing of real-time Big Data applications in ways that are affordable.

-- Easier scalability: Elastic scalability is a major selling point of NoSQL.
+- Scalability: **Elastic scalability** is a major selling point of NoSQL.
 NoSQL databases are designed to function on full throttle even with low-cost hardware.

-- No need to develop a detailed database model: The non-relational nature of a NoSQL database allows database architects to quickly create a database without needing to develop a detailed (fine-grained) database model.
+- No need to develop a detailed database model: The non-relational nature of a NoSQL database allows database architects to **quickly create a database** without needing to develop a detailed (fine-grained) database model.
 This saves a lot of development time.

 A slightly better explanation about NoSQL databases: